 - Independent failure

-Concurrency means multiple computations are happening at the same time in different machines.
-It may seem intuitive, but the complexity arises when you think about how numerous machines should work together (see below).
+Concurrency means that multiple computations are happening simultaneously on different machines.
+It may seem intuitive, but complexity arises about how numerous machines should work together (see below).

 No global clock

-The Byzantine Generals Problem is a computer system condition, particularly distributed computing systems, where components may fail, and there is imperfect information on whether a component has failed.
+Blockchain was invented to solve the Byzantine Generals Problem, which is particularly an issue for distributed computing systems, where components may fail and there is imperfect information on whether a component has failed.